 - 2. Build upon and expand existing education and training to ensure that all health care professionals involved with end-of-life and emergency care are trained on the POLST best practices and processes.
+The education and training should be inclusive of cultural, faith, disability, and other perspectives.
 The ongoing standardized training should include: - a.
-Identifying which patients are POLST-appropriate and when the order needs to be created, updated, or reviewed. - b.
+Identifying which patients are POLST-appropriate and when the order needs to be created, reviewed, updated, or removed. - b.
 Ensuring that POLST conversations and shared informed decision making occur between health care professionals and patients and their surrogates. - c.
 Including POLST as part of advance care planning and the Patients' Bill of Rights. - d.
 Applying POLST guidelines for valid completion. - e.
 Use of completed POLST by EMS and emergency departments.

 Ongoing health care professional trainings should be developed for a variety of scenarios and health care settings to address time and availability barriers.
-Trainings strategies should include virtual and in person settings, just in time trainings, for CEUs, lunch and learns, etc.
+Trainings strategies should include virtual and in person settings, just in time trainings, for CEUs/CMEs, lunch and learns, etc.

 - 3. Expand reach of currently available education and training for court-appointed guardians and other surrogates to support informed and equitable decisions. - 4.
 Develop tools for organizational readiness to implement POLST.
 This includes the capacity and policies to implement the POLST and its workflow.
-Areas of focus should include, but are not limited to, privacy and security, collecting informed consent, billing for advance care planning (POLST discussions), and access to POLST through a patient's personal health record. - Medical, nursing, social work, and other professions should encourage advance care planning as part of curriculum for future and current colleagues.
+Areas of focus should include, but are not limited to, privacy and security, collecting informed consent, billing for advance care planning (POLST discussions), and access to POLST through a patient's personal health record. - 5.
+Medical, nursing, social work, EMS, and other professional associations and schools should include POLST as part of curriculum.